-The metal racking supporting the panels (on top of the pergola) was also engineered and brought in specifically for The Crown project.
+The metal racking supporting the panels (on top of the pergola) was also engineered specifically for The Crown project.

-Additionally, around one-quarter mile of gasketing runs alongside every panel surface to helps diner stay dry during light rains.
+Additionally, around one-quarter mile of gasketing runs alongside every panel surface to help diners stay dry during light rains.

-The restaurant has and additional solar array on the south-eastern roof of the restaurant building.
+The restaurant has an additional solar array on two sections of the south-eastern roof of the restaurant building.